The commands in the module are intended to be used as a simple solution for

 the PowerShell session.
 These numbers might change in the same way that job

 numbers change from session to session.
-The hidden TaskID is the unique id
+The hidden TaskID property is the

 All task information is stored in an XML file which is created in the user's

 documents folder.
-On Linux with PowerShell Core the $home folder will be
+On Linux with PowerShell 7, the $home folder will be

 used.
 This path is stored as a global variable myTaskPath and will have a